 Prerequisites

-• Two semesters in the biological sciences
+• Two courses of studies in biological sciences (6 credit hours)

 Medical College Admission Test (MCAT)